Marouns/AdHoc/README.md

 The Project is using data from: https://github.com/iai-group/www2018-table

-Default path for tables in project is: "C:\\WP_tables\\tables_redi2_1"
+Default path for tables in project is: "C:\\WP_tables\\tables_redi2_1" which can be changed in Const class, or sent as arg from main

 There are two main that can be run:

-1) In AdHocTester: which searches for the queries that are saved in queries.txt
+1) In AdHocTester: which searches for the queries that are saved in queries.txt The run will output and output.txt file with table score of top 20 tables for each query.

-2) In FrameMain: a very simple UI may include bugs, all runs on the same thread which will freeze the UI (needs an MVVM redesign).
+2) In FrameMain: a very simple UI that may include bugs, UI may freeze, all on the same thread which will (needs an MVVM redesign).